microsoft/msticpy/docs/source/visualization/EventTimeline.rst

 .. note:: the trailing semicolon just prevents Jupyter showing the return value from the function.
-It isn’t mandatory.
+It isn't mandatory.

 Alternatively we can enable the ``yaxis`` - although this is not guaranteed